-How Blue Are You?
+Are You Depressed?
 Answer These Questions and Find Out...

 1. Do you criticize yourself frequently for what you do, and who you are?
-Do you think of yourself as "weak," a "failure," "not good enough," "unlovable," "a loser," etc?
+Do you think of yourself as "weak," a "failure," "not good enough," "unlovable," “worthless,” "a loser," etc.?

 2. Are you unable to feel compassion for yourself, or grant yourself forgiveness most of the time?
 Are you cruel to yourself when you make mistakes?
-Do you constantly fail to reach your standards for yourself?
+Do you frequently fail to reach your standards for yourself?
+Do you ruminate about regrets you have from the past?

-3. Do you lack energy, and have trouble motivating yourself to do things?
-Do your arms, legs or back feel heavy, achey, hard to move (not due to injury)?
+3. Do you lack energy, and have trouble motivating yourself to do things, including ordinary life tasks such as cleaning, laundry, dishes, showering, paying bills, etc?
+Do your arms, legs or back feel heavy, achy, or hard to move (not due to injury)?

-4. Do you feel aggitated, restless, anxious much of the time?
+4. Do you feel agitated, restless, or anxious much of the time?

 5. Do you believe that things are unlikely to get better?

 6. Do you feel irritable much of the time?
-Do you often lash out or explode at those around you and then condemn yourself for doing it?
+Do you often lash out or explode at those around you and then condemn yourself for doing it, or try to justify it?

 7. Do you think you are eating and sleeping way too much or way too little?